bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

       brand: 'Lamborghini'
     };

- 	//call method gives us a different way of passing arguments in our function
+ 	// call method gives us a different way of passing arguments in our function

  	// gives us the ability to change the "this" context

-	//calling carDescription in traditional way with calling arguments(cost, year, color) car1.getCarDescription(80000, 2010, 'blue'); // This car is a Porsche.
+	// calling carDescription in traditional way with calling arguments(cost, year, color) car1.getCarDescription(80000, 2010, 'blue'); // This car is a Porsche.
 The price is $80000.
 The year is 2010.
 The color is blue.

-    //using call method
+    // using call method
 	car1.getCarDescription.call(car2, 200000, 2013, 'yellow'); This car is a Lamborghini.
 The price is $200000.
 The year is 2013.
 The color is yellow.

     // "this" is implied by argument passed.
 	Then add the remaining argumenents after the "this" context call()

-	//the call method is similar to the apply method in that it is a native javascript method on the function prototype object
+	// the call method is similar to the apply method in that it is a native javascript method on the function prototype object

 	// the call method gives you an alternative way of calling functions